 I am a traveler from a high-risk country.
 Will I be allowed to enter the country?

-If a traveler is coming from a country that is considered high-risk for COVID infections, then he will not be allowed to enter the country.
+If a traveler is coming from a country that is considered high-risk for COVID infections, then the person will not be allowed to enter the country.
 If you have stayed in one of these countries within 14 days of your trip to Italy, then you can’t enter Italy.
 These nations are Moldova, Armenia, Kosovo, Bosnia Herzegovina, Bahrain, Kuwait, Oman, Bangladesh, North Macedonia, Montenegro, Brazil, Dominican Republic, Chile, Peru, and Panama.

 What other conditions will lead to a traveler getting banned from entering Italy?